 Managing bushfire risk

-Adopting a broader approach to managing bushfire risk is part of ongoing efforts to deliver the recommendations of the Victorian Bushfires Royal Commission and government priorities for emergency management.
+This approach to managing bushfire risk is part of ongoing efforts to deliver the recommendations of the Victorian Bushfires Royal Commission and government priorities for emergency management.

 The approach is balanced and it pairs local knowledge and expertise with the latest research and predictive modelling technology – to protect people, property and biodiversity.

-Using technology to understand bushfire risk
+Modelling bushfire risk – using technology to understand bushfire risk

 The Victorian Bushfire Risk Profiles report describes how DEPI uses this technology to model bushfires and develop plans at a state and landscape level.
 It also describes how DEPI measures the effectiveness of fuel management activities to reduce bushfire risk.